 - 1. Application for Admission; - 2.
-Official transcripts of all college-level work, including any graduate work; - Two written recommendations attesting to the candidate's capacity to perform graduate-level work and demonstrating a commitment on the part of the candidate to complete the degree; - 4.
-Official test scores of the Miller Analogies Test.
+Official transcripts of all college-level work, including any graduate work and evidence of completion of an accredited teacher preparation program; - 3.
+Two written recommendations attesting to the candidate's capacity to perform graduate-level work and demonstrating a commitment on the part of the candidate to complete the degree; - 4.
+Official test scores from the ETS Praxis Content test in the candidate's teaching license field; - 5.
+For non-native speakers of English, a TOEFL score report; and - 6.
+A non-refundable \$25 application fee.